sqlitecloud/docs/src/pages/docs/commands/list-metadata.md

 ---
 title: LIST METADATA
-description: The LIST METADATA command is used to retrieve detailed information about the internal structure of a table.
-The information returned can be further restricted by specifying a table_name and/or a column_name.
+description: The LIST METADATA command retrieves detailed information about the internal structure of a table
 ---

 ## Syntax